Who are the Flood Wardens?

 · Encourage all residents to register for Flood Warnings if they have not already done so.

-· Ensure they are aware of the Floodline Number 0345 988 1188, Natural Resources Wales' Website (www.naturalresources.wales) and the Senior Flood Warden’s email address (email@example.com) if they have any questions or issues to raise.
+· Ensure they are aware of the Floodline Number 0345 988 1188 (Not Free), Natural Resources Wales' Website (www.naturalresources.wales) and the Senior Flood Warden’s email address (email@example.com) if they have any questions or issues to raise.

 · Promote self help within the community, and encourage people to complete a personal flood plan.

 · Pass on issues such as blockages and damage to flood defences to the Senior Flood Warden for reporting to the relevant organisation.